Love pork, but confused about all the different cuts?

 You can also cut it into pork slices or stick it in the oven to make a pork roast.
-This cut of meat is actually perfect for Chinese-style cooking, as you can use it to make Char Siu or Siu Yuk.
+This cut of meat is actually perfect for burnt ends as well as Chinese-style cooking, as you can use it to make Char Siu or Siu Yuk.

 The pork shoulder is not as fatty as a cut of pork belly, but trust me, it still tastes great!